Private Property Zoning on

 Cumberland Island is a place of legend.
 Its tidal marshes, undeveloped beaches and dunes, and lush maritime forests make it one of America's most spectacular and memorable barrier islands.
 Its protection remains one of the Georgia Conservancy's top priorities.

-This current issue is a reminder to all that work to fully realize the purpose of Cumberland Island National Seashore is not complete, even 43 years after its establishment by the National Park Service.
+This current issue is a reminder to all that the work to fully realize the purpose of Cumberland Island National Seashore is not complete, even 45 years after its establishment by the National Park Service.

-It is vital that the Camden County Planning Board, the National Park Service, private landowners on Cumberland Island and the greater conservation community in Georgia work in concert to forward the vision and stated purpose of Cumberland Island National Seashore as a primitive island accessible to the general public for education, relaxation and passive recreation.
+It is vital that the Camden County Board of Commissioners, the National Park Service, private landowners on Cumberland Island and the greater conservation community in Georgia work in concert to forward the vision and stated purpose of Cumberland Island National Seashore as a primitive island accessible to the general public for education, relaxation and passive recreation.
 This collaborative effort will need to build trust by respecting private property rights, yet be tempered by the need to continue the work that has protected this wonderful island so well.